ohler55/wabur/benchmarks/README.md

 The benchmark driver is a special purpose tool included in the OpO distribution.
 Using the OpO-Rub Runner, a Ruby HTTP client is not able to generate requests and process responses quick enough to reach the limits of the Runner.
 Instead a C based HTTP benchmarking tool is used.
-It is in the OpO download and is called **`hose`**.
+It can be found in the [perfer](https://github.com/ohler55/perfer) github repo.
 Tests were run with connections in 'keep-alive' mode unless results were better or the same with a new connection each time.

 ### WAB Pure Ruby